-Note 1: Discharges include: discharge under medical grounds, self-discharge or death Note 2: Admissions data is sourced from a live administrative system which is continually being amended and updated, as such previous days' admission data may fluctuate
+Note 1: Discharges include: discharge under medical grounds, self-discharge or death.
+Note 2: Admissions data is sourced from a live administrative system which is continually being amended and updated, as such previous days' admission data may be revised.
+Note 3: Figures include patients admitted for other reasons but who subsequently test positive for COVID-19.